MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 A DNS server configured to use a forwarder will behave differently from a DNS server that is not configured to use a forwarder.
 A DNS server configured to use a forwarder behaves as follows:

 1. When the DNS server receives a query, it attempts to resolve this query using the primary and secondary zones that it hosts and its cache.
-1. If the query cannot be resolved using this local data, then it will forward the query to the DNS server designated as a forwarder.
+1. If the query can't be resolved using this local data, then it will forward the query to the DNS server designated as a forwarder.
 1. The DNS server will wait briefly for an answer from the forwarder before attempting to contact the DNS servers specified in its root hints.

 When a DNS server forwards a query to a forwarder it sends a recursive query to the forwarder.
-This is different from the iterative query that a DNS server will send to another DNS server during standard name resolution (name resolution that does not involve a forwarder).
+This is different from the iterative query that a DNS server will send to another DNS server during standard name resolution (name resolution that doesn't involve a forwarder).

 #### Forwarding sequence